Yukkuricraft/Yukkuricraft/README.md

 An attempt at uh... somewhat modernizing our setup after 9 years.
 Whee.

+Jump to the Container Setup section for docker-compose notes

 ## Thoughts
 - Containerizing our Minecraft install should allow for easier development, debugging, and general maintainability
     - Testing server upgrades would be much easier for example as you can just adjust some params and spin it up.